Royal Grammar School, Guildford: History

 Lanesborough School merged with the Royal Grammar School, with the former becoming RGS Prep, in 2021.
+In 2023 the school was the site of an industrial dispute over plans to withdraw from the Teacher's Pension Scheme.

+In 2023 school teachers chose to strike, not attending lessons, in response to proposed moves to force lower-yielding pension options, or be subject to 'fire and rehire' plans.

 School life

 Terms

 As in most schools in the UK there are three terms in the academic year: